celestiaorg/docs/docs/concepts/how-celestia-works/transaction-lifecycle.md

 ![DA network](/img/concepts/consensus-da.png)

-To enhance connectivity, the Celestia Node augments the Celestia App with a separate libp2p network, i.e., the so-called _DA network_, that serves DAS requests.
+To enhance connectivity, the celestia-node augments the celestia-app with a separate libp2p network, i.e., the so-called _DA network_, that serves DAS requests.

-Light nodes connect to a Celestia Node in the DA network, listen to extended block headers (i.e., the block headers together with the relevant DA metadata, such as the 4k intermediate Merkle roots), and perform DAS on the received headers (i.e., ask for random data chunks).
+Light nodes connect to a celestia-node in the DA network, listen to extended block headers (i.e., the block headers together with the relevant DA metadata, such as the 4k intermediate Merkle roots), and perform DAS on the received headers (i.e., ask for random data chunks).